wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-an-api.md

 # Creating a REST API

-Follow the instructions given below to generate a new [REST API](../../../references/synapse-properties/rest-api-properties) artifact using a Swagger definition.
+Follow the instructions given below to create a new [REST API](../../../references/synapse-properties/rest-api-properties) artifact.

 ## Instructions